TrifonDinev/XDP-A2S-Cache/README.md

 1. Make sure your interface is set up in `/etc/xdpa2scache/config`
 2. Make sure your server(s) ip and port are set
 3. Use `service xdpa2scache start` or `systemctl xdpa2scache start`
- - To enable service on boot: `systemctl enable xdpa2scache.service`
+4. (Optional) To enable the service on boot, use: `systemctl enable xdpa2scache.service`

 ## License:
 Licensed under the [MIT License](LICENSE).